dakuglin/front-end-study-guide/README.md

 Variables -
 * Allow computers to store and manipulate data in a dynamic fashion
 * All 8 data types can be stored in variables
-* Varuables can store different values at different times
+* Variables can store different values at different times
 * When JavaScript variables are declared, they have an initial value of undefined

 Number -